PierrunoYT/LinguaSync/README.md

 ## License

-This project uses the following license: [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.